MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 Select **More categories** to choose from more industries and business functions:

-[insert image]
+[3]

-## Data Manager Sections
+### Data Manager Sections
 **Those include: Sources, Entities, Configuration, Enrichment and Relationships.** Completing all or most of those sections will enable you to unclock the unique insights Dynamics 365 AI for Customer Insights can provide your organization with.
 Following the Data Manager sections, we will explore sections that are used for showing and acting upon those insights (*Homepage*, *Segmentation* and *Profile*).

 ## Data Manager: Sources
 In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
 Connecting all your data sources and completing the Map, Match and Merge phases described below, will enable you to unlock one of the unique promises of the product - consolidating and reconciling data on your customers from multiple sources that once were disperate and conflicting.

-- **Step One: Getting to the Sources Screen**: That is done by clicking the *Sources* tab on the left-side menu as shown below:

-(add app screen with highlighted Sources tab)
+- **Step One: Ingesting CRM data**: Upon clicking the *Sources* tab a pop-up screen shows up and here you should click *Get Data* for the CRM source you are using as shown below.
+Both Dynamics 365 and Salesforce are supported by the app.
+For csv files (Excel) and other sources, continue to step three.

+[4]

-- **Step Two: Identifying your data sources**: Within the Sources screen you will find many available data sources.
-However, in order to locate your specific sources, first focus on identifying their types which are represented by the highlighted tabs names below.
+- **Step Two: Identifying and ingesting additional data sources**: Upon clicking *Learn More* you will view many additional available sources.
+However, in order to locate the specific sources that apply to your organization, first identify their types which are represented in the tabs at the top of the screen (as shown below).
 Then, search for your specific sources under the relevant tabs and click *Get Data* for each one of them.
 Lastly, approve by clicking *Load Data* at the bottom right corner of the screen.
 If you wish to remove source prior to data ingestion click *Remove Data* for that source

+[5]

 - **Step Three: Date Pre-Processing**: After clicking *Load Data* the screen below will show up.
 This screen can be used to process specific data sets within your selected data sources prior to the completion of the data ingestion.
 A common example might be editing csv file datasets and in the example below the parts that are highlighted represent the following changes:
   - In Red: Changing a column type
   - In Blue: Removing a column
-  - In Green: Replacing *NA* within a specific record with another string Clearly, other processing options are available too and depend on the specific data source you wish to process.
+  - In Green: Replacing *NA* within a specific record with another string Clearly, other processing options are available too and those depend on the specific data source you wish to process.

+[6]

 ## Data Manager: Entities
 Once ingesting the data, you can quickly evaluate how complete and useful it is using the ***Entities*** screen which is available through the *Entities* tab in the left-side menu.
 If you suspect that your ingested data is not complete or useful enough, you can import more data using the *Import Data* icon as highlighted below.
 You can also export the entities table to a csv file by clicking the *Export Data* botton next to it.